aws-samples/aws-genai-conversational-rag-reference/docs/content/development/vstore/index.md

 # Overview

-Currently, Galileo offers a single implementation for the storeage of RAG vector embeddings: Aurora PostgreSQL Serverless with pgvector.
-In the future, additional vector storage components may be implemented.
+Currently, Galileo offers a single implementation for the storage of RAG vector embeddings: Aurora PostgreSQL Serverless with pgvector.
+In the future, additional vector storage components will be implemented.